3-Day Disney World Itinerary

 Swapping EPCOT In

-The best swap: replace Animal Kingdom on Day 2 with EPCOT, and keep Animal Kingdom as the morning-focused Day 3 (leaving by early afternoon for travel day or rest).
-EPCOT pairs especially well with the evening slot — Luminous: The Symphony of Us, the current nighttime show over World Showcase Lagoon, is one of Disney’s most spectacular productions and is best experienced on a day when you’re not exhausted from an earlier intense park.
+The best swap: replace Animal Kingdom on Day 2 with EPCOT, and move Animal Kingdom to a morning-focused Day 3 (leaving by early afternoon).
+EPCOT pairs especially well with the evening slot — Luminous: The Symphony of Us is one of Disney’s most spectacular nighttime shows and is best experienced when you’re not exhausted from an earlier intense park.

 Book dining at 60 days out.
-If a character dining breakfast is part of your rest day or Day 1 plan, treat it with the same urgency as securing Rise of the Resistance time.
-‘Ohana, Topolino’s Terrace, Chef Mickey’s, and Cinderella’s Royal Table all fill within hours of their 60-day window opening.
-See our full guide on what to book before your Disney trip for the complete booking order and timing.
+‘Ohana, Topolino’s Terrace, Chef Mickey’s, and Cinderella’s Royal Table fill within hours of the window opening.
+See our guide on what to book before your Disney trip.

 Download My Disney Experience before you leave home.
 Link your hotel and tickets immediately.
-Practice finding the mobile order section and the Lightning Lane purchase screen before you need them in the park.
-The families who struggle most with Disney’s app systems are the ones encountering them for the first time under pressure.
+Practice mobile ordering and the Lightning Lane purchase screen before you need them under pressure.

 Check height requirements before your trip.
-Know which rides your kids can and can’t board.
-The conversation about height requirements is much easier at home than at the entrance to Seven Dwarfs Mine Train.
-Our guide to the best rides for kids ages 5 to 8 covers which headliners they’ll qualify for at that age.
+Our guide to rides for kids ages 5 to 8 covers which headliners they’ll qualify for.

-Build your full trip in the Itinerary Builder.
-Once you’ve settled on your park days and rest day, use our Itinerary Builder to lay everything out — arrival day, park sequence, rest day, and departure — so the whole trip is visible in one place before you go.
+Map the full trip in the Itinerary Builder.
+Arrival day, park sequence, rest day, and departure — all visible in one place before you go.

 If the Day Goes Sideways

 Rise of the Resistance is down on Day 3.
-Head directly to Toy Story Land instead — Slinky Dog Dash at rope drop is your best alternate.
-Check the My Disney Experience app every 20–30 minutes; Rise often reopens during the day.
-As soon as it’s back up, grab Individual Lightning Lane if available or join standby if waits are under 45 minutes.
+Go straight to Toy Story Land — Slinky Dog Dash at rope drop is your best alternate.
+Check the app every 20–30 minutes; Rise often reopens during the day.

-The trip is running behind on Day 1.
-Protect the Magic Kingdom fireworks over everything else.
-If you’re behind schedule in the afternoon, drop a land rather than shortcut the evening.
-The fireworks are the emotional peak of Day 1 and the hardest experience to replicate on another day.
+Running behind on Day 1.
+Protect the fireworks over everything else.
+Drop a land if needed — the evening show is the emotional peak of Day 1 and can’t be replicated.

-Kids are visibly exhausted by Day 3 morning.
-This is the rest day argument made visible.
-If it happens, pull back on Hollywood Studios — do Rise and Toy Story Land, skip the afternoon thrill rides, and leave before Fantasmic!.
-A partial Day 3 done happily beats a full Day 3 done miserably.
-The trip memory is defined by its high points, not its final hours.
+Kids are depleted on Day 3 morning.
+Pull back — do Rise and Toy Story Land, skip the thrill rides, and leave before Fantasmic!.
+A partial Day 3 done happily beats a full one done miserably.

 Frequently Asked Questions